-For the experiment, we used two pressure gauges Sensotec with a maximum capacity of 200 psi (~ 13.8 psi) that are equivalent to the model JTE 708-12 from Honeywell.
-The pressure control system consists of a proportional and open/close valve used for regulating the inlet pressure of the pressure gauges.
-Its brands are Mannesmann Rexroth, model DE561 012 062 0, and Micro, respectively.
-A relay control system Finder 10A 250V (24V DC) and an optical sensor Conexel (250V~) complete the system.
-The electrical system is powered by a source Fontat 24V 2A (110/220V).
-These are interrelated and connected to a compressed air line with 6 bar pressure regulated by a pressure manometer Festo.
+For the experiment we used two pressure gauges Sensotec with a maximum capacity of 200 psi (~ 13.8 psi) that are equivalent to the model JTE 708-12 from Honeywell.
+The pressure control system consists of a proportional valve used for regulating the inlet pressure of the pressure gauges.
+Its brand is Mannesmann, model DE561 012 062 0.
+A relay control system brand Finder 10A 250V (24V DC), type 94.74, and an optical sensor that controls the relay 5V, complete the system.
+These are interrelated and connected to a compressed air line with pressure of 6 bar regulated by a pressure manometer Festo.